Skip to content

 The user’s message first passes through the chat.message hook chain.
 The keyword detector (keywordDetector) scans the content, and a context injector pulls in the project’s AGENTS.md and related rule files.

 The name comes from Greek mythology — Sisyphus, condemned to roll a boulder uphill for eternity.
 As the OMO author explains in the README: LLM agents “push” their thinking every day, not so different from human developers.
-The metaphor extends into the implementation — the agent’s work plan is literally called a boulder, and the Todo Continuation Enforcer ensures the agent never quits halfway, just as Sisyphus must keep pushing the stone to the top.
+The metaphor extends into the implementation — the agent’s work plan is called a boulder, and there’s a strict mechanism ensuring the agent never quits halfway — quite interesting.

 Sisyphus is an orchestrator, not an executor.
 Its system prompt is explicit: